 How to Form Burger Patties

 I like to use my hands to roll & press the ground beef into rustic-looking patties.
-I try to not overwork the meat and just get it to call come together into a round flat patty.
+Do not overwork the meat and just get it to call come together into a round flat patty.
 Pressing the center down so it is lower than the edges, allows the burger to rise as it heats in the center without it become a meatball.

 For uniform Wagyu beef patties, use a burger press.
 These patty makers are inexpensive, easy to use, & small for easy storage in your kitchen or RV.